openzipkin/zipkin/build-bin/README.md

 * [test], used by [../.github/workflows/test.yml] runs Maven unit and integration tests.
 * [../.github/workflows/readme_test.yml] tests build commands in [../zipkin-server] and [../docker]
 * zipkin, zipkin-lens and zipkin-slim Docker builds use `RELEASE_FROM_MAVEN_BUILD=true`
   * this avoids invoking Maven builds from within Docker, which are costly and fragile

 On deploy:
+* [deploy], used by [../.github/workflows/deploy.yml] publishes jars and Docker images.
 * [javadoc_to_gh_pages] pushes Javadoc to the gh-pages branch on N.M.L branch, but not master.
+* Besides production Docker images, this project includes [../docker/test-images].
+  * [docker_push] pushes test-images, but only to ghcr.io

 [//]: # (Below here should be standard for all projects)